laravelgpt/Laravel-Vue-multi-vendor-auth/README.md

 7. Run database migrations: `php artisan migrate --force`

 ### **Database Migration**
-The application includes comprehensive database migrations for extended user profiles:
+The application includes comprehensive database migrations for mobile repair management:
-- Base users table with authentication fields
+- Base users table with role-based access
+- Device models and specifications
+- Repair booking and status tracking
-- Role and profile fields
+- Customer and inventory management
-- Extended registration fields (address, professional info, preferences)
 - All migrations are safe and can be run multiple times

 ### **Environment Variables**